finos/common-domain-model/docs/get-involved.md

 ## Interact with the CDM community

-To review the CDM communuty's organisational structure, please click [here](cdm-org-structure.md)
+To review the CDM community's organisational structure, please click [here](cdm-org-structure.md)

 ## GitHub